eclipse-edc/Connector/samples/other/file-transfer-s3-to-s3/README.md

 * Cross account access is configured on AWS side
 * Files are uploaded to one of the buckets
 * File _provider-artifacts.json_ is available in the current directory
+* Configuration is in place (ex. fs config _dataspaceconnector-configuration.properties_)

 ## Building and Running